SSWConsulting/SSW.Rules.Content/rules/set-up-vue-project/rule.md

 created: 2023-07-13T04:20:50.584Z
 guid: bcde10d8-9a57-40c6-af8f-fe594e48c8c2
 ---
 Getting started with a Vue.js project is easy.
-Here's how you can get up and running quickly:
+Here's how you can quickly get up and running:

 <!--endintro-->